 27. If you don’t like Ohio State, pretty much everyone in Michigan agrees with you.

-Sorry Ohio State, it’s a football thing.
+Sorry, Ohio State.
+It’s a football thing.

 28. You are offered the convenience of Michigan Lefts!

-For those who do not know, a Michigan Left is basically a legal U-turn.
+Which is basically a legal U-turn.